dimagi/commcare-hq/corehq/apps/userreports/reports/README.md

 There are two main components involved in producing a report:

-* the data source configuration
+* a data source configuration
-* the report configuration
+* a report configuration

 The data source
 ---------------

-The data source is usually a table in PostgreSQL, but data sources can also be ElasticSearch indexes.

-A data source is defined in a DataSourceConfiguration instance.
+A data source is a table in PostgreSQL.
+It is defined in a DataSourceConfiguration instance.
 This determines where its data comes from (cases or forms), and how the data is filtered.
 The data source is populated by a background task.
-Data sources are not aggregated.
+Generally, there is one row per case or form.
+(Rarely, there can be more than one.)

 Report configurations